-- To compensate successful petitioners in the amount determined by the court.
+- To compensate successful petitioners in the amount and in the manner determined by the court.

 - HRSA will contract with expert medical consultants for the purpose of obtaining advice on petitioner's eligibility for compensation.
-Relevant records may be disclosed to such consultants.
+To the extent necessary, relevant records may be disclosed to such consultants.
 The consultants shall be required to maintain Privacy Act safeguards with respect to such records and return all records to HRSA.

 - HRSA will release the petitioner's complete medical file and may release consultants' report to the DOJ and the Special Master of the U.S. Court of Federal Claims for adjudication of the compensation claim.

-- A record may be disclosed to annuity brokers and to employees of life insurance companies for the purposes of obtaining financial advice and for the purchase of contracts to provide benefits to recipients of benefits under the Program.
+- To the extent necessary, a record may be disclosed to annuity brokers and to employees of life insurance companies for the purposes of obtaining financial advice and for the purchase of contracts to provide benefits to recipients of benefits under the Program.
 Organizations to which information is disclosed for this use will be required to maintain Privacy Act safeguards with respect to such records.

-- A record may be disclosed to contractors for the purpose of providing medical review, analysis and determination as to whether petitions meet the medical requirements for compensation.
+- To the extent necessary, a record may be disclosed to contractors for the purpose of providing medical review, analysis and determination as to whether petitions meet the medical requirements for compensation.
 Contractors will be required to maintain Privacy Act safeguards with respect to such records.

 - Storage: File folders and disks.

-- Authorized users: Access is limited to the System Manager and authorized HRSA/BHPr personnel responsible for administering the program.
-HRSA/BHPr will maintain a current list of authorized users.
+- Authorized users: Access is limited to the System Manager and authorized HRSA/HSB personnel responsible for administering the program.
+HRSA/HSB will maintain a current list of authorized users.

-- Physical safeguards: All files are stored in an electronic carriage filing system which can be locked and secured during non-work hours; disk packs and computer equipment are retained in areas where fire and safety codes are strictly enforced.
+- Physical safeguards: All files are stored in an electronic carriage filing system which are kept in a locked and secured room during non-work hours; disk packs and computer equipment are retained in areas where fire and safety codes are strictly enforced.
 All automated and non-automated documents are protected on a 24-hour basis in security areas.
 Security guards perform random checks of the physical security of the record storage area.